Changissnz/nu_merchant_principal/README.md

 **DS4:** The conservative process attempts to take ownership over the proliferation stage of the sophistication process.
-The conservative process maintains its original components, and only intends to spread the product of the sophisticaton process.
+The conservative process maintains its original components, and only intends to possess the product of the sophisticaton process.